Async API Documentation

 Create an auth manager handling basic auth password rotation.

-This factory wraps the provider function in an auth manager implementation that caches the provides auth info until either the server notifies the driver that the auth info is expired (by returning an error that indicates that basic auth has changed).
+This factory wraps the provider function in an auth manager implementation that caches the provided auth info until the server notifies the driver that the auth info has expired (by returning an error that indicates that the password is invalid).

 Warning